kelcol/wats1030-intro-to-unix/nix_scavenger_hunt.md

 * You can use *options* to modify how a command runs.
 Try using `ls -alh` to see the contents of your current directory. *How are the results different when you use the `-alh` options?*

 ```
+The flags instruct everything including hidden files and directories to be listed along with file/directory permissions, human-readable size, and last modified date/time stamps.
 ==============================================================================
 total 40K
 drwxr-xr-x  4 kelly kelly 4.0K Jan 15 13:43 .